maxint/kuaipan/README.md

 # Local Cache

 The account data and local cache files are stored at `~/.kpfuse`.
 Cache files that elder than 30 days would be deleted.
+You could also clean the cache objects in `~/.kpfuse/<account email>/object/` manually, when local cache occupied too much disk space or cache objects are corrupted (when bugs existed).